-Friends of Scotchman Peaks Wilderness, founded by concerned citizens from North Idaho and Western Montana, has offices in Sandpoint, Idaho, Heron and Libby, Mont., and over 7,000 supporters who believe Wilderness designation for the Scotchman Peaks will benefit our region.
+Friends of Scotchman Peaks Wilderness, founded by concerned citizens from North Idaho and Western Montana, has offices in Sandpoint, Idaho, Heron and Libby, Mont., and thousands of supporters who believe Wilderness designation for the Scotchman Peaks will benefit our region.

 Ecological benefit – wilderness designation for the Scotchmans would protect: